Why did Binance, backed by the UAE royal family and not short of money, raise $2 billion?

 Author: flowie, ChainCatcher

-Just now, Abu Dhabi's state capital MGX announced a $2 billion investment in Binance, marking MGX's first investment in crypto and Binance's first acceptance of institutional investment, as well as the largest single investment in the crypto space to date.
+Just now, Abu Dhabi's state-owned capital MGX announced a $2 billion investment in Binance, marking MGX's first investment in crypto and the largest single investment in the crypto space to date.

-What's more interesting is that MGX has significant backing, managing hundreds of billions in capital and bringing together the most powerful and wealthy royal family members and "tycoons" from the UAE.
+What's more interesting is that MGX has significant backing, managing hundreds of billions in capital and comprising some of the most powerful and wealthy royal family members and "tycoons" in the UAE.

 After heavily investing in AI, what does MGX's focus on crypto signify?
-And why is Binance, which has never lacked funds, securing such a massive investment this time?
+And why is Binance, which has never been short of money, securing such a massive investment this time?

-Hundreds of Billions Gamble After AI, UAE Royal Capital Targets Crypto
+Hundreds of Billions Gamble After AI, UAE Royal Capital Aims at Crypto

 MGX can be considered one of the most important strategic capitals for the UAE's economic diversification, bringing together top talents from politics, economics, and technology.